DjangoForAll/Django-Course/Level_2/Content/2_OOP_and_python/4_operator_overloading.md

 print(point_a - point_b) # Output: (-2, -2)
 ```

 Note that the results from the operations are new objects and not the original objects.
-Lets see a short example to understand this behaviour

 ```python
 var_a = 1